u16052642/thrive_erp_documentation/documentation-16.0/content/developer/howtos/company.rst

 * Define relational fields with the attribute `check_company` set to `True` if their model has a `company_id` field.

-On each :meth:`~odoo.models.Model.create` and :meth:`~odoo.models.Model.write`, automatic checks will be triggered to ensure the multi-company consistency of the record.
+On each :meth:`~Thrive Bureau ERP.models.Model.create` and :meth:`~Thrive Bureau ERP.models.Model.write`, automatic checks
+will be triggered to ensure the multi-company consistency of the record.

 .. code-block:: python

-   from odoo import fields, models
+   from Thrive Bureau ERP import fields, models

    class Record(models.Model):
        _name = 'record.shareable'